Mad (magazine): Claptrap

-With Mad ceasing the publication of new material, including film parodies, in future issues, the magazine's veteran writer Desmond Devlin and caricaturist Tom Richmond have teamed up to create Claptrap, a book full of twelve brand new movie parodies done in the classic Mad style.
+With Mad ceasing the regular publication of new material after 2019, including film parodies, in future issues, the magazine's veteran writer Desmond Devlin and caricaturist Tom Richmond announced that they would be teaming up to create Claptrap, a book full of twelve brand new movie parodies done in the classic Mad style.
 The movies are classics that Mad did not parody when they were first released.
 First scheduled to be released in November 2021, it was delayed four times, first to March, then August, then December 2022, and finally to June 2023.

 In other media

 Over the years, Mad has branched out from print into other media.
 During the Gaines years, the publisher had an aversion to exploiting his fan base and expressed the fear that substandard Mad products would offend them.
 He was known to personally issue refunds to anyone who wrote to the magazine with a complaint.
 Among the few outside Mad items available in its first 40 years were cufflinks, a T-shirt designed like a straitjacket (complete with lock), and a small ceramic Alfred E. Neuman bust.
 For decades, the letters page advertised an inexpensive portrait of Neuman ("suitable for framing or for wrapping fish") with misleading slogans such as "Only 1 Left!"
 (The joke being that the picture was so undesirable that only one had left their office since the last ad.)
 After Gaines' death came an overt absorption into the Time-Warner publishing umbrella, with the result that Mad merchandise began to appear more frequently.
 Items were displayed in the Warner Bros.
 Studio Stores, and in 1994 The Mad Style Guide was created for licensing use.